wbgdao/whitebeakgang.github.io/content/posts/wbg-live-on-cock-talk.md

 The giveaways will happen in the `🎁wb-giveaway` and `🎉giveaways` channels in the discord server

-You will not need a White Beak to qualify for giveaways in the `🎁wb-giveaway` channel where whitebeak chickens are given away to bring people into the group
+You will not need a White Beak to qualify for giveaways in the `🎁wb-giveaway` channel where WhiteBeak chickens are given away to bring people into the group

 You will however need a White Beak to get access to the `🎉giveaways` channel and other restricted areas with additional higher tier perks